posit-dev/positron/test/smoke/README.md

 ### Test Code Location

-* Test Directory: `test/smoke`
+- General test dir: `test/smoke/src/areas`
-* Positron Test Directory: `test/smoke/src/areas/positron`
+- Positron test dir: `test/smoke/src/areas/positron`

-* Positron Test Script path: `test/smoke/src/areas/positron/<area>/*.test.ts`
-* Example/template test: `test/smoke/src/areas/positron/example.test.ts`
+For instance the smoke tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`

 ### Automation Helpers

+- General helpers dir: `test/automation/src`
+- Positron helpers dir: `test/automation/src/positron`

-For each area under test, there is typically a companion class that assists with locating and interacting with elements.
-These helper classes are located under: `test/automation/src/positron`
+For each area under test, there is typically a companion class that assists with locating and interacting with elements (similar to POM pattern).
+For instance the smoke tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`

+### Test Template

+An [example test](https://github.com/posit-dev/positron/blob/main/test/smoke/src/areas/positron/example.test.ts) is available to help guide you in structuring a new test.

 ## Setup